 Narcotic pain relievers prescribed by Dr. Turesky are a mix of narcotic and Tylenol, so do not take Tylenol along with these pain prescriptions.
 You are already getting a full dose of Tylenol in your prescription, taking more will not help.

-Many post-operative pain medication such as Tylenol #3, Percocet and Vicodin contain narcotics.
+Many post-operative pain medications such as Tylenol #3, Percocet, and Vicodin contain narcotics.
 These medications can make you dizzy, sleepy, impair coordination and judgment.
 If you are taking narcotic pain medication you should remain at home.
-Do not operate complex equipment (such as a lawn mower), drive a car or make important decisions while taking narcotic pain medication.
+Do not operate complex equipment (such as a lawnmower), drive a car, or make important decisions while taking narcotic pain medication.

 After oral surgery, liquids should be consumed initially.
 Do not use straws, drink from a glass or cup.
 The sucking motion required to drink from a straw is often difficult to do after oral surgery.
-It is less efficient than drinking out of a cup, and can cause more bleeding by dislodging the blood clot.
+It is less efficient than drinking out of a cup and can cause more bleeding by dislodging the blood clot.
 Avoid hot beverages and hot foods on the day of surgery which can unintentionally burn you if the mouth is still numb or prolong bleeding.
-Cool or warm soft food such as yogurt, applesauce, ice cream, pudding, Carnation Instant Breakfast, juice, milk shakes, scrambled eggs, mashed potatoes, oatmeal, cream of wheat, cool or warm soup, very soft pasta (the consistency of Spaghetti O’s) are ideal on the day of surgery and during the first few post-operative days.
-On the first post operative day you may eat hot, warm or cool food.
+Cool or warm soft food such as yogurt, applesauce, ice cream, pudding, Carnation Instant Breakfast, juice, milkshakes, scrambled eggs, mashed potatoes, oatmeal, cream of wheat, cool or warm soup, very soft pasta (the consistency of Spaghetti-Os) is ideal on the day of surgery and during the first few postoperative days.
+On the first post-operative day, you may eat hot, warm, or cool food.
 Over the next several days you may gradually progress to more solid food such as fish, chicken, meatloaf at your own pace.
 If you experience pain while chewing go back to softer food for a day or two then try solid food again.
 Your body requires nourishment after surgery; high calorie, high protein intake is very important.
 Please do not skip meals; good nutrition is essential for good healing.